 Create an opt-in based notification system for applicants to receive program updates and application-specific updates.

-Implementation Guidance xx.e: For timeliness and accessibility as it relates to applicant communications, the Working Group believes that robust customer support is needed.
+Implementation Guidance xx.e: For timeliness and accessibility as it relates to applicant communications, the Working Group believes that robust customer support is needed to address substantive and logistical questions as well as inquiries regarding use of applicant-facing systems.
 Real-time communication methods are preferred (e.g., telephone, online chat), but the Working Group recognizes that these forms of communication are costly.
 Further, the Working Group also recognizes that there may need to be different methods utilized.
 For instance, technical support for submitting an application may be different than responding to substantive inquiries about completing an application.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines